August 12, 2011

 It’s easy to get hyped and be at the top of your game on opening day in Amsterdam.
 It’s easy to get pumped for a high intensity rivalry game, for a playoff game, for a championship game, but can you get excited for a mid July game between the two last place teams in the league.
 You better.
 Because baseball can turn on you just like that proverbial teenage girl.
 On July 17, 2011 I had such a game.
 The Watertown Wizards were visiting The Little Falls Diamond Dawgs.
 In professional baseball you are always one pitch away from chaos.

-In the bottom of the sixth inning the Watertown pitcher let a curve ball get away from him.
-The pitch was up around his head and completely failed to break.
+In the bottom of the sixth inning the Watertown pitcher let a fastball get away from him.
+The pitch was up around the batter’s head.
 As a result the batter had to throw himself on the ground to keep from taking one in the face.
-As expected he didn’t like it very much and let the pitcher know it.
+As expected, he didn’t like it very much and let the pitcher know it.
 The two of them stared each other down for a little bit.
 The foul stench of tension lingered in the air.
 We knew it wasn’t over.

 I was working on the bases this day.
 All of us came together between the sixth and seventh innings to talk about our little situation.
 It was not yet appropriate to issue warnings, but if something, anything happened, we would not hesitate to warn both benches.
 We would not have that chance.

 First pitch of the seventh was a fastball that found its way into the back of the Watertown batter.
 The plate umpire reacted exceptionally and quickly put himself between the batter and the pitcher.
 The batter made his way towards first.
 His eyes never leaving the pitcher.
 He walked slowly while at the same time letting the expletives fly.
 The plate umpire warned one bench and turned to warn the other.
 Before he could, the batter decided to charge the mound.
 What we had was complete Pandemonium!